 Until recently, my voluminous writing was done in a work environment, but mostly involved classified or confidential information, and so couldn't be published.
 However, I did publish one book in 1989 entitled The Financing of Ship Acquisitions which was considered a definitive work on the subject at the time.
 That was followed by a series of almost twenty magazine articles (mostly on shipping subjects) for a variety of magazines and journals.

 Since retiring in 2009, my writing has been largely on financial subjects for non-profit organizations, particularly in theater and drama.
 Lately, though, I have been focused on serious fiction.
 Available on this web site is a short story I have recently written entitled Lenin's Baby: What is to be Done?
-I have been fascinated by the personality of Lenin since I was in college, and I saw a way to link it to an episode in my novel (see below) in which my main character's family is assassinated.
+I have been fascinated by the personality of Lenin since I was in college, and I saw a way to link it to an episode in my first novel (see below) in which my main character's family is assassinated.
 Also available on this web site is another short story of mine (At the Back Table) I wrote a long time ago and recently updated.
 It's also available in the form of a dialog.
 See below if you would like to download any of these.

 My first novel, called The Tehran Cyber Connection, which concerns the illegal export of a mainframe computer from the U.S. to Iran--is based on a case I was involved with before I was retired--and is now live on Amazon, and available for sale.

-And simultaneously, in partnership with my sister, I am editing and preparing to publish a novel written by our father, probably to be entitled The Man Who Would be Emperor.
+In partnership with my sister, I have edited and published a novel written by our father entitled The Man Who Would be Emperor.
 It is a historical novel about the many years-campaign of Andreas Comnenus to make it to the throne at Constantinople.
 It is set in the 12th century.
 It is also live on Amazon.
 All my book covers have been done by my wife, who is a professionally trained graphic designer.

 Sign up to hear from us about specials, sales, and events.